rigon/Remote-WakeOnLan/README.md

 ## Note about shutdown command
 We recommend use a SSH connection to shutdown the remote computer.
-This requires some setup to make it work, but fortunatly you can find the information that you need here: http://www.rigon.tk/documentation/remote-pc-startupshutdown
+This requires some setup to make it work, but fortunatly you can find the information that you need in [Remote PC Startup/Shutdown](http://www.rigon.tk/documentation/remote-pc-startupshutdown)